tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 multiple languages.
 That doesn't apply here, but there are other attributes that make this game an interesting case study:

-- It has a non-trivial structure with modules shared between client and server executables.
+- It has a non-trivial structure with modules[^1] shared between client and server executables.

 - It depends on several third party libraries.
 Previously these were manually built from source.
 Now with [`rules_nixpkgs`][rules_nixpkgs] they are